leoniemclaughlin7/cafe-board/docs/AGILE.md

 ## MoSCoW

 MoSCoW analysis helps developers understand which tasks to prioritise.
 It is a process by which labels are added to issues.
 These labels include 'Must-have', 'Could-have', 'Should-have' and ' Wont-have'.
-In my project I had nearly an equal amount of 'Must-have' and 'Should-have' labels.
-On reflection I should have prioritised more 'Must-have' I also did not use 'Wont-have' and 'Could-have' in this project and this is something I would considering using more of in future projects as I found this technique useful to determine important work to be carried out.
+In my project I tried to ensure 'Should-have' prioritised user stories was not more than 60% of total.
+On reflection I should have prioritised more 'Must-have'.
+I also did not use 'Wont-have' and 'Could-have' in this project and this is something I would considering using more of in future projects as I found this technique useful to determine important work to be carried out.
 The image below shows a portion of the issues associated with this project and their labels in place.

 <img src="../docs/agile_images/MoSCoW.png">